SRodWal/ODS_DemandAnalysis/README.md

 About the Pre-dispatch (24Hrs cycle - Daily reports):

 I. The pre-dispatch reports accounts for the forcasted energy production for each of hondrura's power providers.
 The generation report is devided into type of energies: Hydroelectric, renewable (Solar, Wind, Geothermic, Tidal), thermoelectric plants and others (6 unidentified sources.
 3 unites @ CJN, 1 unite @ CRL, 2 unites @ RLN).
-This last concept has a defined minimun generation (180 Mw @ CJNs and 10 Mw for the others), Hydroelectric stations have a defined energy reserve "Asignacion de reserva de regulacion secundaria de frecuencias".
+This last concept has a defined minimun generation (180 Mw @ CJNs and 10 Mw for the others).
+Hydroelectric stations have a defined energy reserve "Asignacion de reserva de regulacion secundaria de frecuencias".

 II.
 Demand, Deficit and "intentional" Leaks: Total national grid demand by hour.
 Real time power plants market share.